aaw/regrams/README.md

 Running `regrams --help` will give you more options.

+Alternatively, you can try out examples in a browser at the [Go Playground](https://play.golang.org/p/YgITTGFw49D).

 To use regrams as a package, import `github.com/aaw/regrams`, then call `regrams.MakeQuery` in your code to generate a trigram query from a string representing a regular expression. `MakeQuery` returns a slice-of-slices of